September 24 2020

 Ian, Kirk, David, Kris, thanks so much for sitting down with us.
 Can you tell us about this project?

 Ian: This is a very unique and fantastic project.
 We knew from the language in Calgary Municipal Land Corporation’s RFP that this wasn’t going to be “just another parkade”.
-The design and construction journey has certainly proved that it means much more to the community and to Calgary’s urban fabric than your average above-grade parking garage.The Calgary Parking Authority’s 510-stall parkade, located on 9th Avenue SE, will go beyond its function to participate in the cultural landscape it services, supporting visitors to New Central Library and the National Music Centre, in addition to other East Village and downtown destinations.
+The innovative design and construction journey has certainly proved that it means much more to the community and to Calgary’s urban fabric than your average above-grade parking garage.The Calgary Parking Authority’s 510-stall parkade, located on 9th Avenue SE, will go beyond its function to participate in the cultural landscape it services, supporting visitors to New Central Library and the National Music Centre, in addition to other East Village and downtown destinations.
 It will also serve as an innovation incubator space, in an interesting mixed-use scheme.

 Flexibility is integral to the design so that amenity spaces and future occupancy changes can be facilitated.
 Should self-driving cars start to drive people around and parking garages slowly become extinct, the building can be converted to residential and/or commercial space.